-Android applications are based on several components, the most visible of which is the Activity class ("visible" is literal, because it implements all UI and views in an Android application).
+Android applications are based on several components, the most visible of which is the Activity class ("visible" is literal, because it is the management class for an interaction that involves a visible window).
 Android specifies the lifecycle of each Activity in an application in detail, known as the Android Activity Lifecycle.